 Pregnant and breastfeeding women should consult with their obstetricians and pediatricians about whether to get the vaccine.
 Until findings are available from clinical trials and additional studies, only limited data are available on the safety of COVID-19 vaccines administered during pregnancy.

 How do mRNA vaccines like the Pfizer and Moderna vaccines work?

 Messenger RNA (mRNA) vaccines make proteins from the coronavirus, which can stimulate the immune system.
 While the immune protection from these vaccines may last for months or perhaps even years, their mRNA does not — it is destroyed by our cells within days.
 Learn more about how COVID-19 mRNA vaccines work.

 Can the vaccine change my genes or DNA?

-No, this vaccine does not have any impact on your genes or DNA.
+No, these vaccines do not have any impact on your genes or DNA.
 Messenger RNA (mRNA) vaccines teach our cells how to make a protein that triggers an immune response.
 The mRNA from a COVID-19 vaccine never enters the nucleus of the cell, which is where your DNA is kept.
 This means the mRNA cannot affect or interact with your DNA in any way and breaks down in the body shortly after it is taken up into our cells.